‘This is the Growing’

 I do not see many Zambians in these reports.
 On the contrary, despite being a poor country fighting against famine and AIDS, Zambia welcomes a lot of refugees and migrants from neighboring countries.
 That is the land God gave them, the land that lets them die and kills them out of work, but in which, out of inertness, lack of ambition, or simply because they at least suffer in their own country, they decide to stay, just as I decided to leave.

-When you leave to another continent like this, you feel the weight of the passage out and because of that, everything that is experienced becomes much more real and strongly incorporated and embedded.
-At the end of the day, there is no chance of going back home, to your family comfort and warmth nor to go for a relaxing glass of red wine.
+When you leave for another continent like this, you feel the weight of the passage out and because of that, everything that is experienced becomes much more real and strongly incorporated and embedded.
+At the end of the day, there is no chance of going back home, to your family’s comfort and warmth nor to go for a relaxing glass of red wine.
 No.

 What you gain out of this kind of experience is much more than what you give.
 And if my students used a trite expression like this one I would reprimand them saying that I hate clichés.
 But I do not intend to poetize the idea.
 It is simply like this: You earn more than you give, full stop.

-I took more than 30kg of materials gathered within family and friends.
-I took balloons, kites, rubbers, markers and crayons, pens and pencils; I took stickers, plasticine, medicines, frisbees, watercolors, balls and basketball baskets.
+I took more than 30kg of materials gathered from family and friends.
+I took balloons, kites, rubbers, markers, crayons, pens, and pencils; I took stickers, plasticine, medicines, frisbees, watercolors, balls, and basketball baskets.
 But it was nothing.
 I brought plenty of more.
 And when I left I expected this to happen: to leave there as much as I could but to bring myself more I.

 For having been confronted with this personal reality, before going to Zambia I already had in my luggage a fresh leave of absence for up to two years.
-There were not, therefore, any kind of anxieties, obligations nor straps that prevent us from feeling things as a whole.
-There was absolutely no reason whatsoever for the experience not being fully felt with clean eyes and lightness in the heart that only someone who does not carry weights can have.
+There were not, therefore, any kind of anxieties, obligations, or straps that prevent us from feeling things as a whole.
+There was absolutely no reason whatsoever for the experience not to be fully felt with clean eyes and lightness in the heart that only someone who does not carry weights can have.